-The proposed amendment would be similar to language in the States Act, a bill co-sponsored by the Colorado Republican and Sen. Elizabeth Warren, a Democrat from Massachusetts, said Casey Contres, a Gardner spokesman.
+The proposed amendment would be similar to language in the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, a bill co-sponsored by the Colorado Republican and Sen. Elizabeth Warren, a Democrat from Massachusetts, said Casey Contres, a Gardner spokesman.

 Contres confirmed a Denver Post report that Gardner could offer the amendment as early as next week, when debate on the criminal justice reform bill is expected to begin.

 Rob Kampia, a veteran marijuana lobbyist and former executive director of the Marijuana Policy Project, praised the strategy but indicated the amendment would be a long shot.